AdobeDocs/journey-optimizer.nl-NL/help/using/rn/e-release-notes.md

 <tr>
 <td>
 <p>Met Journey Optimizer kunt u nu aangepaste formulieren maken en deze gebruiken in bestemmingspagina's om profielkenmerken vast te leggen in de gegevensset die voor elk formulier is gedefinieerd.</p>
-<p>Deze mogelijkheid is momenteel beschikbaar in bètaversie en alleen voor bètaklanten.
-Neem contact op met uw Adobe-vertegenwoordiger als u wilt deelnemen aan het bètaprogramma.</p>
+<p>Deze mogelijkheid is beschikbaar in Beperkte Beschikbaarheid.
+Neem contact op met uw Adobe-vertegenwoordiger voor toegang.</p>
+<p><!--This capability is currently in beta version and only available to beta customers.
+To join the beta program, contact your Adobe representative.--></p>
 <p><!--img src="assets/do-not-localize/FILE.gif"/>--></p>
 <p><!--For more information, refer to the <a href="../FILE.md">detailed documentation</a>--></p>
 </td>